JamesTsetsekas/satsspend-newyorkcity/README.md

-# SatsSpend - Australian Bitcoin Business List (Website)
+# SatsSpend - New York City Bitcoin Business List (Website)

 SatsSpend is a website of New York City Area businesses that accept bitcoin, including a searchable map and list.
 There are also some useful resources for spenders and receivers of bitcoin towards the bottom of the page.